MustardOS/mustardos.github.io/release/archive/origin.md

   - All thanks to `@jupyter` for their hard work developing this!
   - This is still a work-in-progress
   - Themes now support custom fonts which can be easily compiled following this guide:
-  - A whole slew of fantastic themes have been made by various muOS folk have been preinstalled
+  - A whole slew of fantastic themes have been made by various MustardOS folk have been preinstalled

 ## RetroArch Changes
 - Added baseline shader config to remove frame jitters